jesperschmidthansen/molsim/docs/README.md

 standard simulation we solve this set of differential equations by (i) evaluating the forces acting on the particles, and (ii) from this integrate forward in time.
 The following pseudo code lists the basic idea

 <pre><code>
-Set initial configuration: positions r and momenta p
+r,p <- Set initial configuration

-do (as many times as we want)
+do N times
    f <- calcforce(r)
    r, p <- integrate(f,p)
 done
 </pre></code>
 <p> The loop is here denoted the main MD-loop.</p>

-Below you can see how this is implemented in molsim
+Below you can see how this idea is implemented in molsim
 <pre><code>
 # Instance of molsim object
 sim = molsim();

 # Set number of particles 10x10x10 and simulation box lengths to 10.557 in all three directions.
-# Temperature is initially set to 1.0
+# Set velocities such that kinetic temperature is initially 1.0
 sim.setconf([10,10,10], [10.557, 10.557, 10.557], 1.0);

 # Main MD loop